-Based in Wellington, New Zealand, I’ve spent the last four years freelancing as an editor and manuscript assessor.
+Since 2014 I’ve worked as a freelance editor, proofreader and manuscript assessor in Wellington, New Zealand.
 Prior to this, I was a corporate PA, and before that, I worked for Booksellers New Zealand where, as part of a team of two, we executed two New Zealand Book Awards campaigns annually (one for children, one for adults).
 I was involved in all areas of executing these campaigns and was privileged to be invited to sit around the judges’ table for the children’s awards.
 This allowed me a good deal of insight into what judges are looking for (for example, the importance of professional presentation), and how a book’s merits and failings might be debated.

 How I got here…

-I have a diploma in publishing from Whitireia and a Bachelor of Arts with Honours in English Literature, from Victoria University of Wellington.
+I have a diploma in publishing from Whitireia and a Bachelor of Arts with Honours in English Literature from Victoria University of Wellington.
 I wrote my honours thesis on Maurice Sendak and how his work reflects fairy tale theory.
-I’m passionate about children’s books and always have been.
-I have a vast collection of favourites, which began long before having my own son (and the associated justification to buy more).
+I’m most passionate about children’s books and always have been.
+I have a vast collection (my pride and joy), which began long before having my own son justified me in buying more.
 I truly believe that books can be magical.
 How many things make you smile in just a few short pages, the way a picture book can?